• Skip to primary navigation

 Notes

-Onion - Chop the onion as finely as possible to avoid getting large chunks of it in the burger patties.
+Onion - Be sure to chop the onion as finely as possible to avoid getting large uncooked chunks of it in burgers.

 Calories: 176kcal | Carbohydrates: 32.4g | Protein: 7.1g | Fat: 2.5g | Saturated Fat: 0.3g | Sodium: 533mg | Potassium: 384mg | Fiber: 6.4g | Sugar: 4g | Calcium: 37mg | Iron: 4mg

-If you’ve tried this beet & black bean burger recipe, please leave a comment or tip for others below.
+If you’ve tried this black bean burger recipe, please leave a comment or tip for others below.

 • Facebook